-- Created by the 2014 ABLE Act (Achieving a Better Life Experience Act), ABLE accounts are tax-advantaged savings accounts for individuals with disabilities and their families.
-The beneficiary of the account is the account owner, and income earned by the account is not taxed. - Contributions to the account, which can be made by any person (the account beneficiary, family, friends, special needs trust) must be made using post-tax dollars and will not be tax deductible for purposes of federal taxes; however, some states may allow for state income tax deductions for contributions made to an ABLE account.
+- Created by the 2014 ABLE Act (Achieving a Better Life Experience Act), ABLE accounts are tax-advantaged savings accounts for individuals with disabilities.
+The beneficiary of the account is considered to be the account owner, and the income earned in the account is not taxed. - Contributions to an ABLE account, which can be made by any person (the account beneficiary, family, friends, a special needs trust) must be made using after-tax dollars and will not be tax-deductible for purposes of the federal income tax; however, some states may allow income tax deductions for contributions made to an ABLE account. - Eligible individuals and their families can establish ABLE accounts that will not affect the individual's eligibility for SSI, Medicaid, and means-tested programs.